Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

 - Sunday: 10am to 6pm

-My experience with these big open-air festivals is that they can get very busy.
-We usually go at the start of the Saturday or Sunday before the crowds grow.
+My experience with these big open-air festivals is that they can get remarkably busy.
+So we usually go at the start of the Saturday or Sunday before the crowds grow.

 How to get to #wienliebe

-Trams: Line 2 to Parlament or lines 1, D, 71 to Rathausplatz / Burgtheater
+Trams: take line 2 to Parlament or lines 1, D, 71 to Rathausplatz / Burgtheater.

 Address: Rathausplatz, 1010 Vienna | Website